 Yacht fishing is usually carried out when under sail and in fairly mild weather conditions.
 Trolled lures are the general method of fishing for pelagic fish off a yacht stern.
-On many occasions I have had to slow down to optimum trolling speed.
+On many occasions I have had to slow down to optimum trolling speed, sometimes food is just as good as the passage time.
 Sometimes I just stop and drift if the area shows good potential for fish.

 The best catches of fish are always taken along reef edges and close to deep passages, around islands.
 The best boat speeds are around 3-6 knots, with around 100 feet (30 meters) of line paid out astern.